frossmant/plexpass-updater/README.md

 By default the script will skip upgrading the server if you have active streaming sessions from your server.

 ## 1.4.1) OPTIONS
+Here are all available arguments/options for this script.
 ```
 OPTIONS:
    force   forcing upgrade even if server has active sessions